snowplow-archive/snowplow.github.com/_posts/2014-08-29-snowplow-android-tracker-0.1.0-released.md

 <h2><a name="how-to-use">3.
 How to use the tracker</a></h2>

-Using the tracker is requires you to import the Tracker module like so:
+Using the tracker requires you to import the Tracker module like so:
 {% highlight java %}
 import com.snowplowanalytics.snowplow.tracker.*;
 {% endhighlight %}